ASuresh0524/HungerHotspotPredictor/README.md

 Training stops early if validation loss does not improve for 3 epochs.

 Evaluation
 Accuracy and loss are measured on the validation set.
-Confusion matrix can show classification errors.
+A confusion matrix can show classification errors.

 Usage
 To train the model: